2011 Campeonato Gaúcho: Playoffs

+Tournament Finals

+After 5-5 on aggregate goals, Internacional is champion by winning 5-4 on penalties.

 Overall table

 The overall table considers only the matches played during the first stage of both Taças and will define the two teams that will be relegated to play lower levels in 2012.The Taça Champions are placed on the top of the table.
 The best placed team not playing in Campeonato Brasileiro Série A (Grêmio, Internacional), B or C (Caxias) will be "promoted" to 2011 Campeonato Brasileiro Série D. The best two teams not qualified to 2012 Copa Libertadores will qualify for 2012 Copa do Brasil.
 The final round game between Internacional-SM and Porto Alegre was cancelled after the relegation of both teams.